-Information security is always available for consultation!
-If you have a questions regarding security, compliance or privacy, please reach out to us.
+Information Security is always available for consultation!
+If you have a question regarding security, compliance or privacy, please reach out to us.
 Or, if you would like for us to evaluate an aspect of your business, a risk assessment can be requested at any time.

 What is a risk assessment?

 A risk assessment is an identification and analysis of risks faced by the school, centers, departments or groups.
 Risk is the potential of an incident happening that may result in unwanted loss of an asset or delay to normal business operations.
 Risk assessments are performed internally or for proposed use of third-party vendors.

 Internal risk assessments are required when a risk to University data is found, on an ad-hoc basis or upon request of a department or center.

 A third-party risk assessment is required when a University department or employee contracting with an outside entity that with either:

 - Have access to Medical School PHI, PII or Student (FERPA) data